 Table 1 presents the results of an analysis of the financial performance of retail trading companies listed on the Indonesia Stock Exchange in 2019 - 2020 and 2021.
-The table shows that most companies are in unhealthy financial conditions compared with the standard industry ratios set by Kasmir (2017).
+The table shows that most companies are in an unhealthy financial condition compared to the standard industry ratios set by Kasmir (2017).
 It is mainly due to the company's net profit, some of which are in a loss position (RoA).
 The company's debt also appears to be quite large when compared to the company's capital (DER and DAR).

-Return on Asset (ROA).
+1. Return on Asset (ROA).
 Return on Assets (ROA) is a ratio that shows a company's ability to generate profits or returns on investment in its assets.
 The industry standard ratio for ROA is 30%.
 The table shows that only some retail trading companies in Indonesia have succeeded in reaching or exceeding these standards.
-Based on the analysis results, PT Globe Kita Terang Tbk (GLOB) has the lowest ROA in 2019, 2020, and 2021.
+Based on the analysis results, PT Globe Kita Terang Tbk (GLOB) has the lowest ROA results in 2019, 2020 and 2021.
 GLOB recorded a ROA of -479% in 2019, to -479% in 2020 and in 2021, it was - 436%.
 The GLOB company's ROA achievement is far below the industry standard ratio of 30%.
-HERO (Hero Supermarket Tbk), KIOS (Indonesian et al.), KOIN (Kokoh Inti Arebama Tbk), MKNT (Mitra Communications Nusantara Tbk), MPPA (Matahari Putra Prima Tbk), SONA (Matahari Putra Prima Tbk), TELE (Omni Innovation Indonesia Tbk) and TRIO (Trikomsel Oke Tbk) noted that their ROA development in three consecutive years was minus.
+HERO (Hero Supermarket Tbk), KIOS (Indonesian Commercial Kiosk Tbk), KOIN (Kokoh Inti Arebama Tbk), MKNT (Mitra Communications Nusantara Tbk), MPPA (Matahari Putra Prima Tbk), SONA (Matahari Putra Prima Tbk), TELE (Omni Innovation Indonesia Tbk) and TRIO (Trikomsel Oke Tbk) noted that their ROA development in three consecutive years was minus.
 Thus, it can be said that the Covid-19 pandemic has significantly impacted the profitability performance of retail trading companies in Indonesia.

-Profit Margin (PM).
+2. Profit Margin (PM).
 Based on the analysis results in Table 1, it can be seen that the Profit Margin (PM) of retail trading companies listed on the Indonesia Stock Exchange during 2019, 2020 and 2021 was below the industry standard ratio.
 The only company that achieved PM above 30% and had the highest PM from 2019 to 2021 was PT Indoritel Makmur International Tbk (DNET).
 PM DNET could be above 100% in 2019 and 2021, far above the industry standard ratio of 30%.
 It happens because there is no cost of goods sold charged to the company's income.
-PT Indoritel
+PT Indoritel Makmur International Tbk has a service development business board.
+Thus, the basis for PM calculations is net profit and is within the company's main income.
+Meanwhile, the lowest PMs in 2020 and 2021 occurred at PT Globe Kita Terang Tbk (GLOB), with PMs of -166% and -126%.
+Compared to the industry standard ratio of 30%.
+It is because, in 2020, the company experienced a loss of Rp.
+50,590,661,957,-.
+The impact of COVID-19 during 2020 was felt for PT Globe Kita Terang Tbk.